rdavdin/notes/articles/Java-and-Database-Overview.md

 **Remember:**
 - In theory, JPA should describe its spec first, then implementations follow.
-- But, in practice, as Hibernate is **by far the most popular JPA implementation**, features in JPA are often "a heavily-inspired-**subset** of Hibernate features.
+- But, in practice, as Hibernate is **by far the most popular JPA implementation**, features in JPA are often "a heavily-inspired-**subset**" of Hibernate features.

 **JPQL - JPA's Query Language**